rafaelsalmon/Case-Control/README.md

 Case Control is a web app build with Asp.Net MVC (.Net Framework 4.7.1) that allows for medical statistical data gathering.

-# UTILITY:
+# UTILITY

 * This project is useful for a myriad of applications in which random events and their side effects need to be reported and aggregated;
 * The naming of the domain classes and its list of properties is related to the specific medical domain for which it was created, but a simple refactoring can turn this project into a generic version of itself or a specific version for another domain.

-# PURPOSE:
+# PURPOSE

 It allows doctors to:

-a) report collateral effects that their patients seemed to notice after receiving vaccination doses; and
+* report collateral effects that their patients seemed to notice after receiving vaccination doses; and

-b) browse aggregated reports on the collective data input.
+* browse aggregated reports on the collective data input.

-FUNCTIONALITIES / FUNCTIONAL REQUIREMENTS:
+# FUNCTIONALITIES / FUNCTIONAL REQUIREMENTS

 The functionalities include: